This post may contain affiliate links. Please read our disclosure policy.

 What is Cycle Syncing?

-PS: I’ve written three additional in-depth articles about cycle syncing diet, cycle syncing exercise, and cycle syncing skin care.
+PS: I’ve written three additional in-depth articles about cycle syncing food, cycle syncing exercise, and cycle syncing skin care.
 Make sure to check those out after you’ve gotten all the knowledge about cycle syncing in this article!

-Phase 1: Menstrual, this phase starts on day 1 of your period and can last anywhere from 3-6 days.
+- Phase 1: Menstrual: This phase starts on day 1 of your period and can last anywhere from 3-6 days.

-Phase 3: Ovulatory, occurs around days 13-16 of your cycle.
+- Phase 3: Ovulatory: This occurs around days 13-16 of your cycle.
 This phase lasts 3-4 days.

 Tracking Your Cycles